amirhosseinzlf/STARLA/README.md

      |
      |--- STARLA/RQ/                        Codes to replicate RQ1 - RQ2 and RQ3
      |
-     |--- STARLA.ipynb                      Implementation of algorithm
+     |--- STARLA.ipynb                      Implementation of the algorithm
      |
      |--- Execute_Results.ipynb             Execution of the result (required for RQ1 and RQ3)